lauralwd/azolla_phd_thesis/source/21_general_discussion.md

 \label{discussion}
 \newpage

+## roadmap to breeding a novel-symbiosis crop

+bla

 # left-over notes from the hidden treasures chapter:

 I have said nothing of membrane vesicles from both cyano's and bact observed by at least @Zheng2009